Corporate results offer little hope to wary U.S. stock investors

 Weak revenue is also keeping investors on edge, with a majority of companies falling short on analyst expectations.

-A notable disappointment of the reporting period so far was Wall Street darling Apple Inc’s (AAPL.O) revenue miss.
+A notable disappointment of the reporting period so far was Wall Street darling Apple’s revenue miss.

 Revenue for all S&P 500 companies is expected to have fallen 3.4 percent in the fourth quarter, putting it on track for a fourth quarter of declines and underscoring doubts about companies’ ability to increase spending.